wujcheng/Anti-DNSFucker/Readme.md

 # Anti-DNSFucker <img src = "/Publish/Icons/Logo.png" height = 120 align="right">

-A Toolkit for Defending against DNS Cache Pollution.
+A Software for Defending against DNS Cache Pollution.

 ## Introduction
 Thanks for the [Great Firewall], we have to suffer the DNS cache pollution, also referred to as DNS spoofing.
 You see,  the [Great Firewall] is a DNSFucker, sometimes.
 Yeah, the word "sometimes" is exactly right, because the [Great Firewall], most of its time, fucks something else.

 One day, I found that [this web site] can give the real IP addresses.
 When the DNS is fucked, I ask for the IP addresses from [this web site], and I add them into my hosts file.
 However, the IP addresses of web sites are often changed.
 I have to modify my hosts file over and over, time after time, again and again.
 You see, the Anti-DNSFucker is designed to liberate myself from this ewwwwww thing.
 And I hope it can help you, too.

+## Supported Operating Systems

+- Windows XP,
+- Windows Vista,
+- Windows 7,
+- Windows 8, and
+- Windows 10.

 ## How to Use Anti-DNSFucker